Unity-Technologies/com.unity.multiplayer.docs/docs/learn/bitesize/bitesize-usecases.md

 The tutorials that open with each scene use the [Tutorial Framework package](https://docs.unity3d.com/Packages/com.unity.learn.iet-framework@4.0/manual/index.html).
 You can open each tutorial at any time from the **Tutorials** menu.

+## The Anticipation scene

+The Anticipation scene provides examples on how to use the Client Anticipation feature of Netcode for GameObjects to implement these use cases:
+- **AnticipatedNetworkVariable:**
+  - Altering NetworkVariables responsively by anticipating server actions based on player interaction.
+  - Latency compensation for server-controlled values.
+  - Handling incorrect anticipation.
+- **AnticipatedNetworkTransform:**
+  - Responsive server-authoritative player movement.
+  - Smooth movement from other players.

 ## The NetvarVsRpc scene

 The NetvarVsRpc scene explains why to use NetworkVariables instead of Remote Procedure Calls (RPCs) to perform state synchronization.